splunk/public-o11y-docs/gdi/opentelemetry/install-k8s-addon-eks.rst

 In your AWS Marketplace, ensure that:

 * You have sufficient permissions in your AWS account to enable the Splunk Add-on.
-* Complete the subscription process on this [AWS Marketplace Page](https://aws.amazon.com/marketplace/pp/prodview-sjdb4tw5uy47k) to add the Splunk Distribution of the OpenTelemetry Collector Add-on to your AWS account.
+* Complete the subscription process in the AWS console.
+Go to the [AWS Marketplace Page](https://aws.amazon.com/marketplace/pp/prodview-sjdb4tw5uy47k) to add the Splunk Distribution of the OpenTelemetry Collector Add-on to your AWS account.

 .. _addon-aws-eks-two: